Lyublinsko-Dmitrovskaya line: Future plans

-The line will continue northwards to the residential districts of Beskudnikovo, Degunino and Lianozovo.
-It is believed that the full radius will be operational by 2023, and by this time an extension to the Severny District, beyond the MKAD (Moscow Circle Road), might be realised, although this might be in the form of light metro.

 In early November 2017, it became known that between the stations Kozhukhovskaya and Pechatniki of the Lublin radius, a new station Yuzhny Port could be built, which will be located in the industrial zone.
 It is scheduled to be constructed from 2022 through 2023.

 In the Fall of 2019, Andrey Bochkarev confirmed that the station is planned to be built before the end of 2023.
 According to the targeted investment program of Moscow from 2022 to 2023, 7 billion rubles will be allocated for the construction of the station with the working name Yuzhny Port.